OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 step of computation, being both the first and last step set to 1.
 The last parameter allows you to specify the substate update policy.
 It can be implicit or explicit (Listing \[lst:CALUpdateMode\]).
-In the first case, OpenCAL does substates’ updates for you, while in the second case the substates’ updates is your responsibility.
+In the first case, OpenCAL does substatesâ€™ updates for you, while in the second case the substatesâ€™ updates is your responsibility.
 Note that, in case implicit update policy is applyied, all the CA substates are updated after the execution of each elementary process composing the CA transition function.
 We will discuss update policies later in this